-- Except for a small mark on the top surface of the beam, chalk may not be applied directly to the beam.
-A small amount of chalk may be applied to the gymnast's hands and feet as needed for safety. - m.
-A minimum of 15 1⁄2 matting must be available on the dismount end of the beam. - n.
-A chalk arc line may be placed on the corners of the floor exercise mat. - o.
+- b.
+Foreign substances may NOT be placed on the hands and/or feet of the gymnasts or any piece of equipment (e.g., honey and sugar, tuff skin, etc.).
+Water, Chalk, AAI solutions and AAI hand Tac/10 towels are the only acceptable substances. - c.
+Failure to correctly apply the Vault landing lines on the top landing mat surface per 2.8 on page 5 of the Rules Modifications will incur a .20 Team deduction. - d.
 If a mat used on floor exercise exceeds the boundary lines, the mat must be clearly marked with tape (not chalk) to indicate the actual boundary lines.
-Failure to correctly mark the mat will result in a .10 deduction taken off the average.
-Tape may not be placed in the center of the floor exercise mat. - p.
+Failure to correctly mark the mat will result in a .20 deduction taken off the team score.
+Tape may not be placed in the center of the floor exercise mat. - e.
 Only one of the following mats: Stingmat, 4" Throw mat, may be used per tumbling pass/leap combination (i.e., a gymnast may not punch off one mat and land on another).
-EXCEPTION: Sting mat on floor are allowed, but they count as two mats if stacked.
-There shall be no more than two mats on the floor. - Improper use of matting shall incur a .3 deduction for improper use of equipment. - q.
-Floor Exercise Field of Play: 12m x12m. +/-3cm.
-If using a taped line, measure from the outside of the line $(39.4 \frac{1}{2})$ x 39. $4\frac{1}{2}$ +/- '). - r.
-Beam and Vault Table measures from top of the beam and vault to floor.
-(125cm +/-1/14").
+EXCEPTION: Sting mats on the floor are allowed, but they count as two mats if stacked.
+There shall be no more than two mats on the floor. - f.
+The minimum run distance that must be provided for mounts on uneven bars and balance beam during competition is 27 1⁄2' from the base or leg of the respective apparatus.
+If more than 27 1⁄2' of matting exists, the maximum run distance may be used.
+Exceeding the length of the provided manufactured matting will result in .20 deduction from the gymnast's score. - [Note: the host institution need not provide more than the minimum allowable which will be provided at NCAA regional and national competition.]

-6.2 UNIFORMS.
+6.3 UNIFORMS.

 - a.
 An institution's official uniform and all other items of apparel (i.e., tights, t-shirts, warm-ups, tennis shoes) must be identical if worn on either practice or competition day.
-During the March in and awards ceremony, team members must be in identical warmup apparel.
+During the march-in and awards ceremony, team members must be in identical warmup apparel.
 In addition, for NCAA competition, a gymnast will be considered "in uniform" if she has a name and/or number on her warm-up apparel and leotard as long as all team members use a similar font type and color.
 Names will include only the first initial of the first name and the full last name.
 Nicknames are not permitted.
 If two or more gymnasts have the same first initials and last names, the first name may be spelled out. - 1.
 A student-athlete must wear a one-piece leotard and is allowed to wear any undergarments that are the same color of the leotard or are skin tone in color. - 2.
 The meet referee will instruct a gymnast who does not meet the uniform policies that she is "out of uniform."
 The gymnast must comply with the uniform rules, or a .30 team deduction will be taken during team competition or a .30 deduction off the individual's score during individual competition.

-6.3 JEWELRY.
+6.4 JEWELRY.